newrelic/helm-charts/charts/nr-k8s-otel-collector/README.md

 ### No such file or directory

-Sometimes we see failed to open file errors on the `filelog` and `hostmetrics` receiver because of a race condition where the file or directory no longer exists, as the pod or process was ephemeral (e.g. a cronjob, process) and the pod or process was terminated before the collector could read the file.
+Sometimes we see failed to open file errors on the `filelog` and `hostmetrics` receiver because of a race condition where the file or directory no longer exists, as the pod or process was ephemeral (e.g. a cronjob, sleep) and the pod or process was terminated before the collector could read the file.

 `filelog` error:
 ```